Northern Ireland Railways Revitalisation

 Its far-from-central position is offset by free onward bus travel to the centre of Belfast for holders of valid rail tickets.
 There are also frequent services from Great Victoria Street station in the city centre, including those on the key commuter route south towards Portadown and Newry.

 Although subject to official enquiry following drastic cost overrun, project delay and a cutback of the original specification, passenger number increases on the rebuilt Bangor-Belfast line demonstrated the appeal of faster and more frequent services by modern rolling stock.
 Similarly, Carrickfergus on the upgraded Larne line has a twice-hourly Belfast service, albeit still with older stock.
-Passenger numbers for NIR overall have increased by 34% between 2002 and 2006.
+Loadings for NIR overall increased by 34% between 2002 and 2006.
+For 2007–8 there were 9.5m rail passenger journeys made on NIR, a 12% increase over the previous year.

 Representing the system's revival is the 3000-class (C3K), now NIR's largest passenger fleet.
 Involving a funding contribution from the European Community, the trains were part of an £80m investment in NIR approved by the Northern Ireland Assembly in December 2000.

-The 23 three-car diesel units were supplied from 2004 by Spanish company Construcciones y Auxiliar de Ferrocarriles (CAF), with cleaning and basic maintenance carried out at the purpose-built Fortwilliam train care facility beside the Larne/Antrim line.
+The 23 three-car diesel units were supplied from 2004 by Spanish company Construcciones y Auxiliar de Ferrocarriles (CAF).
 These have substantially raised the standards of passenger accommodation over the DMU types they have largely replaced, classes 80 and 450.

-These use dedicated rakes of push-pull stock from De Dietrich, maintained by NIR, powered by Class 201 diesels (two belonging to NIR), all maintained by IE.
+These use dedicated three rakes of push-pull stock from De Dietrich, maintained by NIR in Belfast, powered by Class 201 diesels (two belonging to NIR), all maintained by IE.

 Automatic Warning System (AWS) is standard on NIR, with some Train Protection Warning System (TPWS) installation.
 Signalling systems have been part of the upgrading projects for lines like those towards Bangor and Larne.